 Easy Crown Lengthening

-You routinely face these frustrating challenges in your practice: teeth in the smile zone that have uneven and unsightly gingival levels; teeth for which you are planning crowns that do not have adequate clinical crown length to provide optimum retention of crowns.
-Simple laser or electosurgery soft-tissue removal solves some of the problems.
-But, what is the solution to those clinical situations where merely removal of soft-tissue is judged to be inadequate?
+You routinely face these frustrating challenges in your practice in situations such as: teeth in the smile zone that have uneven and unsightly gingival levels; teeth for which you are planning crowns that do not have adequate clinical crown length to provide optimum retention of crowns.
+Simple laser or electrosurgery soft tissue removal solves some of the problems.
+However, what is the solution to those clinical situations where removal of soft-tissue is judged to be inadequate?
 Crown lengthening is a simple surgical procedure that should be incorporated into every practice.
 You need only determine the most acceptable level of the periodontal supporting structures, make a few easy incisions, make a flap, remove the appropriate amount of osseous tissue, reposition the gingival flap, and await healing.
 Crown lengthening, including needed recontouring of underlying osseous tissue, should be a part of every restorative practice.

 - Alternatives to Crown Lengthening

 - Postoperative Instructions